petrspelos/asp-external-auth/README.md

 Then edit the file and paste your `Client ID` and `Client Secret` in the appropriate fields.

+Also make sure the `Jwt` options are correct, mainly add a secure `EncryptionKey` and double check the `Issuer` (Your server URL) and `Audience` (Front-end URL).

+> `Audience` is not being checked, this can be easily turned on in `Startup.cs`

 3. Run the project

-At this point you should trigger the OAuth2 flow by accessing `https://localhost:5001/Protected/MyInfo` through your browser.
+At this point you should trigger the OAuth2 flow by accessing `https://localhost:5001/Users/LoginWithSlack?redirectUrl=https://spelos.net` through your browser.

+The `redirectUrl=` parameter should be the same front-end that invoked this login redirect.
+If your application only has one front-end, you may configure the redirect automatically on the server-side.
+Alternativally, you may come up with a URL white-list system.

+4. Copy the JWT token

+The token will be in the URL after you go through the OAuth2 flow.
+Copy it and try to access `https://localhost:5001/Protected/MyInfo` through something like [postman](https://www.postman.com/).
+Don't forget to set the token.
+In Postman, you can set it under the `Authorization` tab.
+Select type: `Bearer Token` and paste it into the `Token` field.

 ## Is this still being improved?